ontopic-vkg/destination-tutorial/README.md

 This tutorial is adapted from [the Virtual Knowledge Graph](https://github.com/noi-techpark/it.bz.opendatahub.sparql) of the South Tyrolean [Open Data Hub](https://opendatahub.bz.it/).

+## Materials
+Slides of the tutorial given at the Knowledge Graph Conference (KGC) 2021 can be found in the `slides` directory.

+The video of the tutorial is available [here](https://knowledgegraphconference.vhx.tv/kgc-2021/videos/may-3rd-t3-integrating-data-through-virtual-knowledge-graphs-with-ontop-bb71a1dc-c38d-4729-baa0-03917fdd0d99) (subscription or conference ticket required).

 ## Requirements
  - Docker
  - Protégé 5.5 with the Ontop 4.1.0 plugin installed.
 A bundle is available [here](https://sourceforge.net/projects/ontop4obda/files/ontop-4.1.0/).